Contact Us

 Features:

-- Access controls: Manage data maps based on role (RBAC) or mandatory access control (MAC).
+• Access controls: Manage data maps using role-based access control (RBAC) or mandatory access control (MAC).

-Integrations: Asana, Azure, IBM Radar, Splunk, Elastic, OneDrive, AWS, Google Cloud Platforms.
+Integrations: Asana, Azure, IBM Radar, Splunk, Elastic, OneDrive, AWS, and Google Cloud Platforms.

 Deployment: Cloud, on-premise Windows, on-premise Linux, air-gapped (deploying software by physically isolating a secure computer network).